naazimco/Beeper-install/README.md

 #### ChromeOS
 1. At the bottom right of the screen, select the time.
-2. Select Settings and then About ChromeOS and then Developers.
+2. Select Settings and then About ChromeOS, and then Developers.
 3. Next to "Linux development environment," select Set up.
 4. Follow the on-screen instructions.
 Setup can take 10 minutes or more.
 5. A terminal window will open. `cd ~/Downloads` (or wherever the downloaded file is located)